tell the story in English

 Sharing a story in English is a great way to connect with others and showcase your language skills.
-Whether you’re telling a funny tale from your travels or a heartwarming memory of a loved one, this lesson will help you craft a captivating story that engages your listeners.
+Whether you’re telling a funny tale from your travels or a heartwarming memory of a loved one, this lesson will help you on how to tell the story in English.
+By telling a short story in English you can improve your speaking and get more confidence in articulating ideas in English.
 Read on to discover tips for starting, structuring, and enriching your narratives.

 Previous Conversation Tip Lesson